 Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.

 Skin contact with the material may damage the health of the individual; systemic effects may result following absorption.